adriantich/DnoisE/README.md

 ```

 #### __2a.
 INSTALL WITH install.sh__
-install.sh is a bash script that installs DnoisE and the required modules and creates a "./bin" directory with an executable file (DnoisE).
+install.sh is a bash script that installs DnoisE and the required modules and creates an executable file (DnoisE.bin).
 It is recommended
 to use a pyenv environment to avoid potential issues with python versions (see pyenv [documentation](https://github.com/pyenv/pyenv)).

 ```console